A blower door test tells you something about your home you’ve always wanted to know: Exactly how much air it leaks.

 After the test is finished, you’ll receive a written report quantifying the amount of air leakage and other energy-wasting shortfalls in your home.
 Your HVAC contractor can suggest specific repairs—including sealing the identified leaks with caulking and weatherstripping—and other improvements to improve your household efficiency profile and give you an estimate of the cost.
 In most cases, a contractor can also provide a ballpark figure of how long it will take energy savings from the suggested improvements to pay for the cost of the work.
 The homeowner is not obligated to make any suggested repairs after an energy evaluation conducted by a reputable HVAC professional.

-In Mount Pleasant and Titus County, our 56-year track record of HVAC sales and service makes Wood Air Conditioning the first choice for cooling and heating expertise.
+In Mount Pleasant and Titus County, our 56-year track record of HVAC sales and service makes Wood Air Conditioning & Plumbing the first choice for cooling and heating expertise.
 Contact us about scheduling a blower door test to reveal your home’s hidden leaks and keep you cooler and more efficient this summer.